988 Suicide and Crisis Lifeline

 Does 988 collect my information/data?
 What do they do with that information?

-NAMI and other advocates are leading efforts to ensure people in distress or crisis contacting 988 can connect with a continuum of in-person crisis services, such as mobile crisis teams and crisis stabilization centers, for individuals who may need more support than can be provided over the phone.
-This effort is focused on diverting people with mental illness from the criminal justice system and helping people in crisis more quickly connect to effective mental health care.
-SAMHSA, which oversees the 988 Suicide and Crisis Lifeline, states, “Currently, fewer than 2% of Lifeline calls require connection to emergency services like 911.”
-Communities that currently have robust crisis services estimate that they dispatch mobile crisis response teams to less than 10-20% of crisis line callers — with most mobile crisis response dispatches resolved in the community and not requiring further intervention.
+SAMHSA, which oversees the 988 Suicide and Crisis Lifeline, states, “Currently, fewer than 2% of Lifeline contacts require connection to emergency services like 911.”
+Communities that currently have robust crisis services estimate that they dispatch mobile crisis response teams to less than 10-20% of crisis line help seekers—with most mobile crisis response dispatches resolved in the community and not requiring further intervention.

 211 generally serves as a health and social services information and referral line to help people connect with essential community services such as food banks, assistance paying for utilities, housing and much more.
 In some states, 988 call centers also answer 211 calls.